themperek/cocotb-test/README.md

 * `toplevel`: Use this to indicate the instance in the hierarchy to use as the DUT.
 * `module`: The name of the module(s) to search for test functions (see [MODULE](https://docs.cocotb.org/en/stable/building.html?#envvar-MODULE) ).

+* `python_search` : List of additional directoreis to search for python/cocotb modules.
 * `verilog_sources`: A list of the Verilog source files to include.
 * `vhdl_sources`: A list of the VHDL source files to include.
 * `toplevel_lang`: see [TOPLEVEL_LANG](https://docs.cocotb.org/en/stable/building.html?#var-TOPLEVEL_LANG). (default: `verilog`)